slittorin/home-assistant-setup/README.md

   - We have a rather good setup that should cope with the load and volume of data, with the current number of sensors/integrations.
   - Purge is set on recorder.
 - For history (in MariaDB, not InfluxDB):
-  - The data is stored in the following tables:
-    - `statistics` and `statistics_short_term`:
-      - Added to HA in [2021.8.0](https://www.home-assistant.io/blog/2021/08/04/release-20218/#long-term-statistics).
-      - `statistics` (data written for hourly data) is not purged presently purged.
-But we can expect this in the future?
-      - `statistics_short_term` (data written for 5 minute data) is purged according to Recorder setting according to [statement](https://github.com/home-assistant/core/issues/64383#issuecomment-1015886985).

 - Keep all data forever in the history database (InfluxDB).
   - By default the retention is set to 'Forever' in InfluxDB.